condeadriankeith/HAVEN/README.md

 1. Ensure Java JDK 17+ is installed and in your PATH
 2. Verify Maven is properly configured
 3. Check the console output for specific error messages
+4. Ensure the backend server is running before starting the desktop app

+### Backend Server Issues

+If the backend server fails to start:
+1. Check that port 3000 is not already in use
+2. Verify all Node.js dependencies are installed
+3. Check the `.env` file for correct configuration
+4. Ensure the database directory and files exist

 ## Development